scippo97sensibleproductions/NOBS.JobSystem/README.md

 - **DI-First Design:** Jobs are resolved from the service container, giving them access to all registered application services.
 - **Error Handling:** Configure specific jobs to run when a preceding job fails or throws an exception.
 - **Optional Monitoring UI:** A clean, lightweight Blazor UI to monitor job statuses, last run times, and next scheduled runs.
-- **EF Core Migrations:** The database schema for storing job history is managed automatically via Entity Framework Core migrations.
+- **Automatic Schema Creation:** The required database schema and table for storing job history are created automatically and idempotently on application startup.

 ## Packages